 Infant Survival Swim Training, this technique is not used by Saf-T-Swim.
 It is a technique used to teach babies to float on their back if they were to become submerged.
 To most parents, this sounds like a great skill for a child to have, and we agree.
 However, the survival techniques used to teach this skill are extensive, requiring 10-15 minute sessions every day for multiple weeks in a row.

 Babies are continually submerged under the water’s surface, released so they go under on their own or pushed under by an instructor.
-The instructor then manipulates the baby’s body to flip over and float, with the intention that the reaction will become a learned behavior.
+The teacher then manipulates the baby’s body to flip over and float, with the intention that the reaction will become a learned behavior.
 These type of lessons can be effective, and can work, but they do not take into account the very real potential for emotional, cognitive, physical or psychological trauma.
 The babies can ingest and/or inhale the water which could lead to water intoxication or concerns of secondary or dry drowning.
 Can these lessons be successful and work, yes, but at what means?
 Remember you’re only seeing the END product, which is amazing, but is it the best way?
 Or the only way?